Language selection

 Interim Sanctuary Zones

-Interim Sanctuary Zones are in effect from June 1 to November 30 in key portions of Southern Resident killer whale foraging areas to further reduce acoustic and physical disturbance from vessels.
+Interim Sanctuary Zones are in effect from June 1 to November 30 in important areas for Southern Resident killer whales to further reduce acoustic and physical disturbance from vessels.

-Vessel traffic (including fishing) will be prohibited in Zones off North Pender and Saturna Islands as per the Interim Order enacted under the Canada Shipping Act.
-Some exceptions will apply, including vessels involved in Indigenous fishing for food, social or ceremonial purposes and vessels involved in emergency response.
+Vessel traffic (including fishing) will be prohibited in Interim Sanctuary Zones off North Pender and Saturna Islands as per the Interim Order enacted under the Canada Shipping Act.
+Some exceptions will apply, including emergency situations, vessels engaged in Indigenous food, social and ceremonial fisheries or Indigenous Peoples exercising existing rights.

 Speed Restricted Zones